HyraXuna/Project_Jedha_2_Kayak_YP/README.md

 ["Mont Saint Michel","St Malo","Bayeux","Le Havre","Rouen","Paris","Amiens","Lille","Strasbourg","Chateau du Haut Koenigsbourg","Colmar","Eguisheim","Besancon","Dijon","Annecy","Grenoble","Lyon","Gorges du Verdon",
 "Bormes les Mimosas","Cassis","Marseille","Aix en Provence","Avignon","Uzes","Nimes","Aigues Mortes","Saintes Maries de la mer","Collioure","Carcassonne","Ariege","Toulouse","Montauban","Biarritz","Bayonne","La Rochelle"]
 ```
 After that we needed to display a map of top 5 cities and top 20 hotels in function of the previous data informations.
-Moreover we used `SQLAlchemy&` and AWS RDS to put these data in a database that has been structured.
+Moreover we used `SQLAlchemy` and AWS RDS to put these data in a database that has been structured.

 ## Getting Started